Charlotte-91/genshin-card-generator/README.md

 ## To do:

-- Make the form dynamic
-- Add required fields to form
-- Add dynamic element to form
+- Fix login button not centering when multiplayer is selected
-- Add in twitter image share
+- Add twitter button on card generation page

-- Ammend card backgrounds
-- Create additional card background
-- Resize Character team portraits

 ## Technologies
 [Node.js](https://nodejs.org/)